 Mr Brownie is Jessi Singh’s biggest project yet.
 The chef-restaurateur is behind casual Indian diners Horn Please and Daughter in Law, and Flinders Lane wine bar Mrs Singh, but his new South Melbourne pub is four storeys tall, with an eclectic bar on every level.

 In the basement is the Boom Boom Room, an intimate, red-lit cocktail bar.
-On ground there’s a bottle shop with counter seating, more than 1000 craft beers from Aussie brewers, and a few from Singh’s former home in San Francisco (masala-spiced porters, milk chocolate stouts and orange sour beers make up just part of the mammoth collection).
+On the ground floor there’s a bottle shop with counter seating, more than 1400 craft beers from Aussie brewers, and a few from Singh’s former home in San Francisco (masala-spiced porters, milk-chocolate stouts and orange sour beers make up just part of the mammoth collection).

 Singh says Mr Brownie (the name is a playful spin on the tradition of naming pubs after historical European figures) is about showcasing Indian-British fare – and specifically how well curry and beer work together.